← Back to the guide

 AI search has no page-one ranking to check.
-Learn what rank insights mean when customers ask AI for a recommendation, how to measure your position, and which numbers tell you where your local business stands.
+Learn what rank means when customers ask AI for recommendations and how to find your position.

 Business owners keep asking a version of the same question: where do I rank in AI search, and how would I even see the number.
 The instinct comes from years of checking a Google position.
 AI search does not work the same way, so the number you want does not exist in the form you expect.
 What exists is better, and you read the answer in an afternoon.